harshulvarma/Portfolio/README.md

 ## Projects:

 ### [IBM Customer Churn Prediction](https://nbviewer.jupyter.org/github/harshulvarma/Portfolio/blob/master/CustomerChurn.ipynb)

-- Conducted Exploratory Data Analysis to understand which features contribute most to customer churn by visualizing data using seaborn
--	Predicted if a customer is likely to leave by building a XGBoost classifier to develop focused retention programs
--	Implemented feature engineering to increase model performance and interpretability
+- Predicting churn using XGBoost classifier and identifying the features that can be used to predict churn using EDA and feature importance

 ![customer_churn](Images/customerchurn.png)